mbeddr/mps-platform-docs/src/doc/docs/reference/exceptions.md

     The accessory model couldn't be loaded.
 The plugin containing the model was not installed / the dependency was not fetched and added as a library.    | Install the plugin/open the project containing the language/fetch the dependency.

-!!! error "Accessory model x is not visible in the module."
+!!! failure "Accessory model x is not visible in the module."

      All modules visible from given modules include modules from dependencies, transitive, respecting reexports, including initial modules.
      Make sure to only refer to one of those modules.
                                |

-!!! error "Accessory model x uses language it's part of."
+!!! failure "Accessory model x uses language it's part of."

     Mark the model as 'do not generate' to avoid unnecessary bootstrap dependency.

-!!! error "Accessory models are deemed design-time facility "
+!!! failure "Accessory models are deemed design-time facility "

     The models are used to generate some code, this is not the best way to utilize accessory models.
 The models shall be marked as 'do not generate'.